DantasB/distributed-systems/Trabalho_3/README.md

 ## About

 This repository is a study about Distributed Systems, where i and my classmate were developing a project for an UFRJ class.
-The idea of this class assignment was to study about IPC (Inter-process communication) where we developt it using golang.
+The idea of this class assignment was to study about centralized algorithm for mutual exclusion where we developt it using golang.

 ## Requirements